AnhNguyenRealEstate/listing-portal/README.md

 #### 1. Download Firebase Emulator Suite and install all emulators
 #### 2. Start emulators at project root
-Run `npm run start-offlinedb` to start all emulators with ports specified in firebase.json It is possible for emulators to crash during the dev process, in which case run `npm run clean-offlinedb` to clean up artefacts and prevent memory leaks
+Run `npm run start-db` to start all emulators with ports specified in firebase.json It is possible for emulators to crash during the dev process, in which case run `npm run clean-db` to clean up artefacts and prevent memory leaks

 #### 3. Add user to Firebase Auth
-Add username `test@test.test`, password `test1234!` to Firebase Auth.
-These are credentials to log in for dev environment.
+Browse the Firebase Emulator page (default is localhost:4000) Add username `test@test.test`, password `test1234!` to Firebase Auth.
+These are credentials for dev environment.

 #### 3. Add app-data collection and listing-data doc in Firestore
-Browse the Firebase Emulator page (default is localhost:4000), add app-data as a new collection, add listing-data as a new doc.
-In listing-data, add 2 new arrays: locations and property-types.
+Go to Firestore, add `app-data` as a new collection, add `listing-data` as a new doc.
+In listing-data, add 2 new arrays: `locations` and `property-types`.
+It should look like this:
+`app-data`: collection
+|_`listing-data`: document
+  |_`locations`: array
+  |_`property-types`: array

 #### 4. Run ng serve at project root and begin devving.